 What to see in Bengaluru

 Bengaluru is not a city packed with traditional tourist attractions, and is often used simply as a base for tourists to explore the charms of southern India.
 However, that doesn't mean there isn't plenty to see in the city itself.
-Apart from some attractive buildings and parks, what is on show here is the modern face of India: confident, brash and progressive, connected to the world at large and evolving all the time.
-It's a fascinating and energising glimpse into the future of this developing superpower of a nation.
-Having said that, the city is clean, well-organised and friendly, with a relaxed atmosphere that is almost surprising in India's most modern city.
+Aside from some attractive buildings and lush parks, what is on show here is the modern face of India: confident, brash and progressive, connected to the world at large and evolving all the time.
+It's a fascinating and energising glimpse into the future of this developing superpower.
+Having said that, the city is clean, well organised and friendly, with a relaxed atmosphere that is almost surprising in India's most modern city.

 Become our Bengaluru Travel Expert